Tech-Prep/tech-prep/READMEs/Configure-Alexa-to-Use-s3-Bucket.md

 ### Delete an object from the bucket

->The next bit of code we will target an object inside of the bucket, and delete it.
+>The next bit of code will target an object inside of the bucket, and delete it.
 This is similar to getting an object from the bucket.

 >The code below specifies the bucket that is being accessed, and the object that is being deleted.